-Step Three: Advertise your Edcamp
+Step Three: Advertising your Edcamp

-We post your event on the official Edcamp website with a link to your participation registration platform (Eventbrite).
-This helps get the word out on your Edcamp on a large scale, but you want to advertise locally as well.
+We will post your event on the official Edcamp website with a link to your registration page and will promote your Edcamp on our official social media accounts.
+This helps to spread the word about your Edcamp on a large scale, but we recommend advertising locally as well.
 Here are some ways to spread the word about your Edcamp.